sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(kebabCharacters).toEqual(["bilbo-baggins", "gandalf", "gollum"]) -->

-It’s not slow anymore, though, and there are more cases when engines optimize for simpler code patterns, making manual optimization unnecessary.
+It’s not slow anymore.
+Often simpler code patterns are the fastest, or fast enough, so manual optimization is unnecessary.

-Also, `every()`, `some()`, `find()`, and `findIndex()` methods will short-circuit, meaning they won’t iterate over more array elements than necessary.
+Also, the `every()`, `some()`, `find()`, and `findIndex()` methods are short-circuiting, meaning they don’t iterate over unnecessary array elements.

 In any case, we should measure performance to know what to optimize and verify whether our changes really make the code faster in all important browsers and environments.